 As before, c is constant capital and L (equal to variable capital v plus surplus value s) is total productive employment measured in hours of simple labor.

 The preceding expression for the MELT of time t+1 is not yet ready for calculation purposes.
-There is a need to specify the real (labor-time) measure of constant capital c that appears in the denominator.
+There is a need to specify the labor-time measure of constant capital c that appears in the denominator.
 This measure can be obtained by dividing the monetary value of constant capital by the MELT of time t.
 Making this alteration,

 This formula, discussed previously, is due to Ramos-Martinez (the relevant reference can be found at the link).
 Apart from aiding calculation, the formula makes clear that the MELT of time t+1 (the end-of-period MELT or ‘output MELT’) depends, in part, on the MELT of time t (the start-of-period MELT or ‘input MELT’).
 The start-of-period MELT is a product of history that enters as a datum into the determination of the end-of-period MELT.
-If the start-of-period MELT is unknown, it can be approximated to a desired degree of accuracy using a procedure outlined in an earlier post.
+If the start-of-period MELT is unknown, it can be approximated to a desired degree of accuracy by following a procedure outlined in an earlier post.

 It can be shown (see the previous two links) that

-The preceding expression implies that the MELT of time t+1 is also closely connected to the markup and money wage
+The preceding expression implies that the MELT of time t+1 is also closely connected to the markup and money wage: